Hutch Teacher Fellowship

 • Attend weekly check-in meetings in the summer and quarterly check-in meetings during the school year

 The total funds available for the two-year fellowship is approximately $20,000.
-To offset lost work opportunities, teachers receive an $8,000 award after completing each summer research session of the program.
+To offset lost work opportunities, teachers receive an $8,000 award after completing each 8-week summer research session of the program.
 An additional $2,000 is available at the end of each school year, based on completion of school year activities.
-In addition, the program also covers up to $600 per year for public transportation and/or parking costs specifically related to participation in program activities on the Fred Hutch campus by providing an ORCA card and/or parking pass in a Fred Hutch parking garage (please inquire for more details on public transportation and parking costs).
+In addition, the program also supports public transportation and/or parking costs specifically related to participation in program activities on the Fred Hutch campus each summer by providing an ORCA transit card and/or parking pass in a Fred Hutch parking garage, as available (please inquire for more details on public transportation and parking costs).
 Unfortunately, we are not able to cover the costs of meals, lodging, or mileage.
+In the case of reduced participation, participant awards will be pro-rated accordingly.